graeme-lockley/graeme-lockley.github.io/content/posts/20260314-ai-adoption-patterns/index.md

 **Stage 3** is what Yegge calls "YOLO mode" — permissions are switched off, and the agent executes without pre-approval.
 This is a psychological threshold more than a technical one.
 The developer has accumulated enough experience to trust the agent's judgment in routine cases and intervene only when problems emerge.
 It is analogous to the moment a surgeon first allows an anesthesiologist to manage the patient without being asked to approve each dose.

-### 10.2 The Middle Stages: Transformation
+### The Middle Stages: Transformation

 Stages 4 and 5 are where the nature of the work begins to change.
 At **Stage 4**, the agent's output becomes the primary view.
 The developer stops looking at code being written and begins looking at diffs — reviewing what was produced rather than producing it.
 Yegge describes the agent "filling the screen": the code is there, but the developer's relationship to it has shifted from author to editor.

 At **Stage 5**, work moves from the IDE to the command line.
 The agent operates with full autonomy across the codebase.
 The developer's screen shows diffs scrolling past — some examined carefully, some glanced at, some not reviewed at all.
 The IDE, for decades the centre of the developer's working life, becomes a secondary tool.

 These middle stages are where the identity questions begin to bite.
 A developer at Stage 2 is still writing code, with AI helping.
 A developer at Stage 5 is directing agents and evaluating output.
 The work is recognisably different.
-It is at this transition that the resistance patterns described in Part III most often surface — not at the entry point where AI is merely a convenience, but at the inflection point where it transforms the role.
+It is at this transition that the resistance patterns described earlier most often surface — not at the entry point where AI is merely a convenience, but at the inflection point where it transforms the role.

-### 10.3 The Later Stages: Orchestration
+### The Later Stages: Orchestration

 **Stage 6** introduces parallelism: three to five agent instances running concurrently on different tasks.
 Throughput increases dramatically.
 The developer's role becomes coordination — tracking multiple work streams, resolving conflicts between them, deciding which output to review carefully and which to accept on trust.